 An EIS fund is a managed investment vehicle that raises finance from individuals for the purpose of investing in select EIS-eligible ventures.
 'EIS' stands for Enterprise Investment Scheme, an HMRC-run scheme that helps younger, higher-risk businesses raise finance by offering investors generous tax reliefs.

 EIS funds offer a simple way of building investors a portfolio of early-stage businesses, or startups.
-With most EIS funds, the decision about which opportunities are chosen to make up your portfolio is made for you by the fund manager – or determined automatically using a sophisticated algorithm, as in the case of Fund Twenty8.
+With most EIS funds, the decision about which opportunities are chosen to make up your portfolio is made for you by the fund manager – or determined automatically using a sophisticated algorithm, as is the case with Access EIS.
 This allows you to gain exposure to a greater number of sectors and opportunities than if you invest only in the sectors with which you are familiar.

 What tax reliefs can I expect?